What does Crossbow offer

 We can also offer pure theory sessions as part of the Master at Arms badge.

-Anyone under the age of 18 will need consent from their parents/carers before they can undertake this activity.
+• Anyone under the age of 18 will need a signed consent form from their parents/carers before they can undertake this activity.

-• Whether this activity is indoors or outdoors make sure you are dressed appropriately for the weather and that time of year.
+• Scouting is an outdoor organisation.
+Make sure you are dressed appropriately for the time of year.

 • Long hair must be tied back whilst on the range.